- GW Home

 Where is the University's lost and found?

 Lost and found items recovered by community members or GWPD officers are stored in the Academic Center, Room 101.
-When recovered, lost items are logged in a record book and stored by GWPD for thirty days.
-Items are available for pick up from 8am-5pm Monday through Friday (eye glasses and non-GW keys are available 24/7).
+When recovered, lost items are logged in and stored by GWPD for thirty days.
+Items are available for pick up from 8:30am - 12:30pm and 1:30pm - 4:30pm Monday through Friday (eye glasses and non-GW keys are available 24/7).

 What should I do about a lost GWorld Card?